An avid knitter for over 10 years, Donna enjoys sharing her free patterns and knitting experience with other fiber fans and yarn lovers.

 Color Choices and Design

 I designed this blanket using leftover yarn I had from a previous project.
-I used 6 colors, and transitioned between them by using the detail color of the previous block as the background color of my next block.
+I used six colors and transitioned between them by using the detail color of the previous block as the background color of my next block.
 This created a fun and colorful design, but you can certainly change the colors and blocks to your own personal taste or to match a nursery color scheme.

-This Color Field Baby Blanket can be knit in just two colors, or you can switch colors as often as you choose.
+This blanket can be knit in just two colors, or you can switch colors as often as you choose.
 If you want to use just two colors, consider using a variegated or striping yarn for the background, and a solid color for the detail design.
-Or, try the opposite – use a solid color for the background and a variegated or striping yarn for the detail.
-Another suggestion would be to do the background in blocks of changing colors as I did, but knit the detail in one constant color throughout, using a soft pastel like blue, pink, yellow or white.
+Or, try the opposite—use a solid color for the background and a variegated or striping yarn for the detail.
+Another suggestion would be to do the background in blocks of changing colors as I did, but knit the detail in one constant color throughout, using a soft pastel like blue, pink, yellow, or white.
 You can personalize and design it however you choose!

-Finished size: 25 inches wide by 29 inches long
+Finished size: 25 inches wide x 29 inches long

 Gauge: 5 sts per inch in Stst